threader/PC-Tuning/docs/building.md

 Since it is quite tedious to obtain a Windows 10+ ISO with minimal updates, we can build our own using [UUP dump](https://uupdump.net)

-- Search for the Windows version you desire & download the latest instance
+- Search for the Windows version you desire & download the latest feature update instance

     <img src="../media/uupdump-search-image.png" width="750">